undergrad-partner-school

 Non-Need Based

-8,526 students, including freshmen, got institutional non-need-based financial aid at this school in 2025.
+8,526 students, including freshmen, received institutional non-need-based financial aid at this institution in 2025.
 3,382 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-Federal non-need-based scholarships and grants totaled $39,995,937 for students at this institution, while state aid came to $6,916,934.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $39,995,937 while the state aid is $6,916,934.
 The total amount of institutional scholarships and awards that were not based on financial need was $213,991,536.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $10,517,861 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors